jonthysell/Mzinga/README.md

 ### MacOS ###

-The MacOS release provides self-contained x64/arm64 binaries which run on OSX >= 10.15.
+The MacOS release provides self-contained x64/arm64 binaries which should run on OSX >= 13.

 1. Download the latest MacOS tar.gz file (Mzinga.MacOSX64.tar.gz *or* Mzinga.MacOSArm64.tar.gz) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Extract the tar.gz file

-**Note:** If you're unsure which version to download, try Mzinga.MacOSX64.tar.gz first.
-Most modern PCs are x64.
+**Note:** If you're on Apple Silicon (M1/M2/etc.), try Mzinga.MacOSArm64.tar.gz first.
+Otherwise if you're on Intel hardware use Mzinga.MacOSX64.tar.gz.

-**Note:** If MacOS Gatekeeper prevents you from running Mzinga, you may need to run `xattr -cr` on the downloaded files.
+**Note:** If MacOS Gatekeeper prevents you from running Mzinga (complaining that it's "damaged"), you may need to run `xattr -cr Mzinga*` in the directory first.

 ### Linux ###